huerqiang/Hist2Prot/README.md

-Histo2Prot

-Single-Cell Spatial Profiling of the Tumor Microenvironment from Histology Using Deep Learning
+Histo2Prot: Single-Cell Spatial Profiling of the Tumor Microenvironment from Histology Using Deep Learning

 Histo2Prot is a deep learning framework for inferring single-cell–resolved spatial proteomic profiles from routine whole-slide histopathology (H&E) images.
 The method integrates cell-level morphology, cell–cell spatial topology, and multi-task learning to reconstruct protein expression landscapes across the tumor microenvironment (TME).

-Key Features

-Single-cell resolution

-Operates on pre-segmented nuclei/cells

-Each cell is modeled independently while preserving spatial context

-Dual-branch architecture

-CNN-based single-cell morphology encoder

-GCN-based spatial topology encoder

-Multi-task learning

-Primary task: protein expression regression

-Auxiliary tasks:

-Neighborhood organization

-Cell type prediction

-Tissue region prediction

-End-to-end trainable

-From H&E image patches + segmentation masks

-To spatially resolved protein profiles

 Repository Structure